mkdocs/mkdocs/docs/dev-guide/themes.md

 command automatically does for you.
 See [Testing theme translations] for details.

-!!! note
+NOTE:
 As outlined in our [Translation Guide], the MkDocs project has chosen to include the `pot` and `po` files in our code repository, but not the `mo` files.
 This requires us to always run `compile_catalog` before packaging a new release regardless of whether any changes were made to a translation or not.
 However, you may chose an alternate workflow for your theme.
 At a minimum, you need to ensure that up-to-date `mo` files are included at the correct location in each release.
 However, you may use a different process for generating those `mo` files if you chose to do so.

 [packaging a theme]: #packaging-themes
 [Testing theme translations]: translations.md#testing-theme-translations